lapak10/frontend-challenge/README.md

 ## Project Setup

 ### Clone / Download
-(Recommended) Clone this repo to your local machine using this command:
+(Recommended) Clone this repo to your local machine using this command: <br />
 `git clone https://github.com/lapak10/frontend-challenge/` <br/>
 Or, directly download the zip file from this repo and unzip it on your local machine.